Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

   successful physical signing test.
 - `422dd691` — consolidated wallet-policy registration, review, signing, error,
   and coordinator-handoff UX.
 This is the source used for `v2.4.0b6`.
+- `1b483c5e` — fixes policy address verification without an active account, freezes the post-signing display module, and top-aligns long registration confirmations.
+This is the source used for `v2.4.0b7`.

 ## Pending physical and product validation